January 19, 2025

 Other applications where you can find precision pins include electronics, mining tools, plumbing, and power distribution.
 The power distribution industries are some of the most common users of precision pins.
 This type of pin is used for shafts, male connector pins, mechanical applications, and more.

 Because the pin is in constant contact with other metal parts, the material used for pins needs to be complementary to the surrounding materials.
-It’s also essential to consider the environmental circumstances of the assembly– if there’s going to be moisture or chemicals present, or constant temperature changes.
+It's also essential to consider the environmental circumstances of the assembly– if there's going to be moisture or chemicals present, or constant temperature changes.
+Most pins are constructed with harder metals like steel, stainless steel, carbides, or superalloys like Monel or Hastelloy.
+Some applications may require softer materials.
+These materials are usually brass, aluminum, or mild steel.

 Secondary processes are also used to improve the durability of the pins.
 It's very common for pins to be galvanized, plated, heat treated, or anodized to increase the hardness and corrosion resistance of the metal.